jiu-lin107141137/Quantum-Experiment/bb84/README.md

 ## The BB84 QKD(Quantum key distribution) Protocol

 ### Basic Steps :
-Now consider that there are 2 nodes, Alice and Bob, want to make there own secret shared key.
+Now suppose that there are 2 nodes, Alice and Bob, want to make there own secret shared key.

 1. Alice first prepares 3 things:
     ```